Congressional Investigations Attorneys in DC

 - Watkins v.
 United States, 354 U.S. 178 (1957)

-No federal investigation should be taken lightly.
+A federal investigation should never be taken lightly.
 Sometimes people who are called to testify before a congressional committee face criminal charges after the congressional hearing is complete.
 Charges that may result from congressional testimony can include, but are not limited to:

 - False statements